kevinreber/repo-land/README.md

 npm start
 ```

-Open [http://localhost:3000](http://localhost:3000) to view project in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view project in the browser.<br/>
+May see warnings if not using placeholder data.

 ---